SamSherrill/games-comparison/README.md

 - Clean up the FE & BE console logs.
 - Improve code comments
 - Consider combing SharedGamesTable & UserGamesTable into 1 component.
+- Currently we're using createJoinRow() in our controller to create the many to many relationship between users & games, but also to just give us an error if we try to duplicate an existing relationship.
+This is intentional, because it prevents us from having to first check if the relationship already exists.
+This makes a 2 step process (checking, then creating if it doesn't exist) into a 1 step process (just letting Sequelize do both).
+However, this may not be best practice.
+Consider & research if it needs to changes.
+- In other-contoller, towards the end, we have this: app.post("/sharedGames", function (req, res) { getUsers(res, req.body.usersArray, (usersArray).... etc. This bigger block of code has a lot of loops inside loops.
+How can we refactor this?

 **Think about how users could use & misuse this app.** We probably have a lot more refactoring that we can do besides what is noted above.

+### Models:

+#### Changes that need to happen to models:

+headerImage could be changed to just gameBanner or gameIcon delete windows, mac, linux because we have no use for that

 ### Notes About Controllers: